List on Bids44 →

 Essential Checks

-3. Test all physical buttons—power, volume up/down—ensure they are tactile and responsive.
+3. Test all physical buttons — power, volume up/down.
+Make sure they are clicky and responsive, not mushy.

-4. Test both speakers, the earpiece, and microphone by making a call and playing music.
+4. Test both speakers, the earpiece, and the microphone by making a quick call or playing music.
+Listen for clarity and volume.

-6. Test front and back cameras—take photos and videos, check for dust spots, focus issues, and OIS stability.
+6. Test front and back cameras — take photos and videos, check for dust spots, focus issues, and optical image stabilization (OIS) wobble.

-7. Verify the in-display fingerprint sensor works reliably on the first try.
+7. Verify the fingerprint sensor works on the first try.
+Register your own finger to confirm.

-8. Check for screen burn-in: Open a white image at full brightness and look for faint shadows or discoloration.
+8. Check for screen burn-in: open a plain white image at full brightness and look for any persistent shadows or ghosting.

 9. Verify Wi-Fi, Bluetooth, GPS, and NFC all connect and function correctly.

-11. Test the charging port—plug in the charger, check for a loose connection, and ensure it fast charges.
+11. Test the charging port — plug in a charger, check for a loose connection, and ensure it charges consistently.

-12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight for a small white/silver sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+If the small white sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.

 Diagnostic CodeFunction

-#0#Samsung full test menu — tests screen colors, touch, sensors, speaker, camera (may not work on Oppo).
+*#0*#Samsung full test menu (may not work on Oppo)

 Insider Checks

 THE FLASHLIGHT-IN-PORT TEST.
-Shine your phone flashlight into the USB-C charging port.
-Look for lint, corrosion, or green/white residue.
-Green residue indicates water damage the seller hasn’t disclosed.
-Clean lint is normal but heavy buildup can cause intermittent charging issues—a ₹800-₹2,500 repair.
+Shine your phone flashlight into the charging port and headphone jack (if present).
+Look for lint, corrosion, or any green/white residue.
+Green residue often indicates undisclosed water damage.
+Clean lint is normal, but heavy buildup means the port may have intermittent charging issues, a ₹800-₹2,500 fix.

 THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, the speaker grille might have been replaced (often after water damage).
-Original meshes accumulate micro-dust that can’t be fully cleaned, so a too-clean mesh is suspicious.
-A speaker replacement can be ₹1,000-₹2,500.
+Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, the speaker grille was likely replaced—often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned, and a new grille means a ₹1,500-₹2,500 repair for the speaker itself could be coming.

-THE VIBRATION MOTOR TEST.
-Go to Settings > System settings > Accessibility > Vibration and haptic strength, then try different vibration patterns.
-The vibration motor should produce a clean, distinct buzz or tap.
-If it feels dull, buzzy, or rattly, the vibration motor might be failing or has been replaced with a cheap knockoff.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration and look for haptic feedback options.
+Toggle vibrations for touch or notifications.
+The haptic motor should produce a sharp, clean vibration.
+If it feels dull, buzzy, or rattly, the haptic motor might be failing or replaced with a cheap knockoff.
 This is a ₹1,500-₹3,000 repair.

 Common Scams to Watch For (India 2026)

-IMEI Swap Fraud.
-Scammers modify the phone’s IMEI to hide its true identity, often because it’s stolen.
-Always check the IMEI on the device (dial *#06#), on the original box, and verify it on Oppo’s service portal or a public IMEI checker.
-All three must match.
-If they don’t, walk away.
+IMEI Swap.
+Scammers modify the IMEI number of a stolen or blacklisted phone to match a legitimate one.
+Always check the IMEI on the device (dial *#06#), on the original box, and on Oppo’s official warranty check portal (if available) — all three must match.
+If they don’t, it’s likely a stolen or tampered device.

-Google FRP Lock.
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account details.
-This renders the phone unusable for you.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure FRP is removed before you pay.
+Google Account Lock (FRP Bypass).
+The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This is a common lock for Android phones.
+ALWAYS insist on a factory reset in front of the seller and complete the initial setup process yourself before paying.
+If they can’t remove it, walk away.

 Fake Battery Health Reading.
-Some sellers use modified software or specific apps to spoof a high battery health percentage.
-The real test is actual usage—if it dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
-Use AccuBattery to get a second opinion and observe real-world drain.
+Some sellers use modified software or apps to display an artificially high battery health percentage.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
+Use AccuBattery to get a more accurate estimate.

-Water-Damaged Phone Disguised.
-The exterior might be perfectly clean, but the interior could have corrosion.
-The easiest detection is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
-If it’s pink or red, the phone has had significant water exposure, and internal issues are a ticking time bomb.
+Water-Damaged Phone.
+The exterior might be cleaned, but the interior could have corrosion.
+Pull the SIM tray and shine a light inside the slot: if the Liquid Contact Indicator (LCI) sticker is pink or red, the phone has had significant water contact.
+This is the #1 check every mobile repair shop does first, and it means hidden issues are likely.

 Seller’s Guide — How to Maximize Your Oppo Reno 14 Resale